The incident took place in Sipajhar circle in Assam's Darrang district.

 Horrifying visuals circulated on social media after two people were allegedly killed and nine policemen injured in violence during an eviction drive in Sipajhar circle in Assam's Darrang district.
 The police, however, maintained that there were no casualties, according to NDTV.

-The "anti-encroachment" drive was led by a team from the district administration accompanied by several policemen in riot gear and carrying weapons. purportedly showed the police open fire on an unarmed man protesting against the drive.
+The "anti-encroachment" drive was led by a team from the district administration accompanied by several policemen in riot gear and carrying weapons.
+One video purportedly showed the police open fire on an unarmed man protesting against the drive.

-While sections of Twitter initially speculated that the man with a camera was a journalist, he has been as a photographer with the Darrang district administration who accompanied the eviction team.
+While sections of Twitter initially speculated that the man with a camera was a journalist, he has been identified as a photographer with the Darrang district administration who accompanied the eviction team.